-- 3.1.1 Applications, accompanied by the above-mentioned deposit, shall reach the Registrar by Friday of the first week of classes in the second semester with regard to the June examinations, and by Friday of the first week of classes in the first semester with regard to the November examinations.
-However, these dates do not apply to the Faculty of Medicine and Health Sciences, which faculty's students shall receive programme-specific deadlines each year. - 3.1.2 No application shall be considered for the re-evaluation of practical subjects or any modules that have been subject to external examiners or moderators. - 3.1.3 In the case of modules that are evaluated by means of continuous assessment or flexible assessment, no re-evaluation of test scripts and other assignments for assessment shall be considered.
+3.1.1 Applications, accompanied by the above-mentioned deposit, shall reach the Registrar by Friday of the first week of classes in the second semester with regard to the June examinations, and by Friday of the first week of classes in the first semester of the subsequent year with regard to the November examinations.
+However, these dates do not apply to the Faculty of Medicine and Health Sciences, which faculty's students shall receive programme-specific deadlines each year.

+3.1.2 No application shall be considered for the re-evaluation of practical subjects or any modules that have been subject to external examiners or moderators.

+3.1.3 In the case of modules that are evaluated by means of continuous assessment or flexible assessment, no re-evaluation of test scripts and other assignments for assessment shall be considered.
 See par.
-8.4.11.2 later in this chapter for the recalculation of the final mark. - 3.1.4 Students who write and fail a dean's concession examination shall not be entitled to the re-evaluation of the examination script.
+8.4.11.2 (continuous assessment) and par.
+8.5.10 (flexible assessment) later in this chapter for the recalculation of the final mark.

+3.1.4 Students who write and fail a dean's concession examination shall not be entitled to the re-evaluation of the examination script.